Cultural influence of Star Trek: Star Trek fandom in fiction

-In the Cold War submarine film Crimson Tide (1995), in a moment of crisis, the USS Alabamas executive officer (played by Denzel Washington) gives a pep talk to his young radioman, urging him to repair the ship's radio by referring to Captain Kirk telling Scotty they need "more power".
-The Trek fandom of Noel, a recurring character on the sitcom Frasier, plays a role in several episodes, including "Star Mitzvah", in which he deceives Frasier into believing a speech is written in Hebrew when it is really in the Klingon language.

 The main characters from the sitcom The Big Bang Theory, especially Sheldon Cooper, make various references to and are huge fans of Star Trek, with Sheldon even citing Starfleet regulations during an argument in one episode and the main characters dressing up as Data, Worf, Captain Picard and a Borg drone, respectively, in another.
 Also the series features Wil Wheaton in a recurring role as a fictionalized version of himself plus guest appearances from Brent Spiner, LeVar Burton and William Shatner, and a voice-only cameo from Leonard Nimoy, who voices a Mr. Spock action figure talking to Sheldon in his dreams.
 There was also an appearance of a Gorn in one episode.

 The Gorn captain's fight to the death with Captain Kirk in the original series episode, "Arena", was the subject of an episode of the television series MythBusters, in which the viability of Kirk's improvised bamboo cannon was put to the test.

+The film Please Stand By (2017) centers around Wendy Welcott (played by Dakota Fanning), a huge fan of Star Trek with autism who writes a screenplay for a Star Trek film, intending to enter it into a script-writing competition sponsored by Paramount Pictures.